FOR AGES 3 YEARS TO 18 YEARS

 The Predaceous diving beetles can live for two to three years.
 The life cycle of these beetles has four stages: egg, larva, pupa, and adult.
 Many of these species produce one generation every year.

 The mating season for Predaceous diving beetles starts in November and extends till March.
 Males have cups on the first pair of legs, which are streamlined and look like suckers so that they can easily hold on to the female's smooth surface during mating.
-Then the female releases 30-50 eggs which latch onto the aquatic plants in water or organic debris on soil.
-Do you know that their larvae are called water tigers?
-Sounds amusing, right!
-Rightly named, the water tigers are gruesome predators with a voracious appetite!
-They are aquatic, with a crescent-shaped body, long tail, and sickle-shaped jaws.
-Breathing is done via spiracles on the abdomen and stays hanging on the water surface.
-Larvae can breathe with their long gills or through the skin.

 The beetle larvae hatch in about 10-14 days, then they move to the water surface, then to the ground, and pupate in moist chambers of sand or mud.
 After about a week, they emerge as adults.

 The Predaceous diving beetles' conservation status is Least Concern.
 They are abundant, but their main threat is diminishing water habitats.
-They prey on several birds, mammals, reptiles, and vertebrate predators despite their chemical arsenal digestive juices.
-Their most essential predators underwater are fish.
-Hence their existence automatically reduces in fish-less water bodies.
-A couple of species are protected in Europe by ensuring such water habitats have enough fish.
+They prey on several birds, mammals, reptiles, and vertebrate predators despite their chemical arsenal of digestive juices.

 Predacious diving beetles belong to the order Coleoptera and the family Dytiscidae.
-They have exoskeletons with a shiny and smooth surface with a streamlined convex body.
+They have exoskeletons with shiny and smooth surfaces with a streamlined convex body.
 With either brown or black color, some species can have spots or mottling or lines on the wing covers called Elytra.
-Their antennae are thin and hair-like.
-Their hind legs are fringed with hairs and have claws, on the end, to aid swimming underwater.
-When underwater these invertebrates breathe through spiracles, located on the abdomen, under elytra.
-They fill the spiracles with enough air to breathe while swimming on the ground.
-They can live underwater for a long time, anywhere between 10 minutes to 36 hours!

 We may find them primarily cute and beautiful but can be a bit creepy to some!
 Their varied colors like red, black, olive, or with spots make us wonder about nature and its astonishing creations.

-These aquatic beetles communicate primarily through chemicals like pheromones, kairomones, and allomones.
-Pygidial glands, prothoracic defensive glands, and pupal glands release these chemicals.
 The males identify the females by the scent of these secretions.
 Water tigers are adept at pretending to be dead until their prey comes close to them, and they suddenly attack the prey injecting its digestive chemical.

 Some species make sounds by vibrating their mouthparts.
 Did you know that glowing in the dark is also a form of communication for some species?

-Generally, the insects of the family Dytiscidae are about an inch long, though there can be significant variations in sizes.
+Generally, the insects of the family Dytiscidae are about an inch long, though there can be significant variations in size.
 They could be about 50 times larger than a small red ant which is very commonly seen!

-These beetles of order Coleoptera are pretty slow when they are on the ground.
+These beetles of the order Coleoptera are pretty slow when they are on the ground.
 They are food for birds and mammals.
 When they sense their predator, they can be fast enough to dive into the water and become speedy swimmers!

 There are 4,000 species of these aquatic insects!
 The male species are called male beetles, and females are called female beetles.